devopsgroup-io/catapult/README.md

 5. **Monitoring:**
     1. **New Relic** sign-up and configuration
         1. Create a New Relic account at http://newrelic.com/
+            * [Free Stuff] Sign-up up for New Relic and get a Data Nerd shirt! http://newrelic.com/lp/datanerd
+            * [Free Stuff] Refer Catapult and get a New Relic hoodie! http://newrelic.com/referral
         2. Sign in to your New Relic account
         3. Go to your Account Settings > Integrations > API keys.
         4. Generate and place your REST API key at `~/secrets/configuration.yml["company"]["newrelic_api_key"]`